 VIG and its Group companies have branch offices in Germany, France, Italy, Kosovo, Slovenia and the Baltic states of Estonia, Latvia and Lithuania.
 Information on existing branch offices and any significant changes compared to the previous year are discussed in more detail for the applicable regional segments in the section below.
-A list of the addresses of Group companies and branch offices is also provided on page 222.
+A list of the addresses of Group companies and branch offices is also provided on page 222 of the Group Annual Report.